-- The continued deployment of digital billboards, which we believe can expand as billboard companies continue developing new sites for digital billboards and start to replace digital billboards which are reaching end of life, which we expect could start happening in fiscal 2014.
+- The continued deployment of digital billboards, which we believe can expand as billboard companies continue developing new sites for digital billboards and start to replace digital billboards which are reaching end of life.
 This growth is dependent on there being no adverse changes in the digital billboard regulatory environment, which could restrict future deployments of billboards, as well as maintaining our current market share of the business that is concentrated in a few large billboard companies. - The growing interest in our standard display products that are used in many different retail-type establishments, among other types of applications.
-The demand in this area is driven by retailers and other types of commercial establishments attracting the attention of motorists and others into their establishments.
-It is also driven by the need to communicate messages to the general public.
-Furthermore, we believe that in the future there will be increased demand from national accounts, including retailers, quick serve restaurants and other types of nationwide organizations, which could lead to increasing sales. - Increasing interest in spectaculars, which include very large, intricate displays seen at casinos, amusement parks and Times Square type locations. - The introduction of architectural lighting products for commercial buildings, which real estate owners use to add accents or effects to an entire side or circumference of a building to communicate messages or to decorate the building.
+The demand in this area is driven by retailers and other types of commercial establishments desire to attract the attention of motorists and others into their storefront.
+It is also driven by the need to communicate messages to the public.
+Furthermore, we believe that in the future there will be increased demand from national accounts, including retailers, quick serve restaurants and other types of nationwide organizations, which could lead to increasing sales. - Increasing interest in spectaculars, which include very large and sometimes highly customized displays as part of entertainment venues such as casinos, amusement parks and Times Square type locations. - The introduction of architectural lighting products for commercial buildings, which real estate owners use to add accents or effects to an entire side or circumference of a building to communicate messages or to decorate the building.